 The Common Information Sharing Standards (CISS) program provides standards for technology implementation, information sharing processes, and products for the ISE.
-The CISS program focuses on two types of standards:
+The CISS program focuses on functional and technical standards.

-These standards are rules or guidelines for creating and sharing reports or other documents.
+Functional standards are rules or guidelines for creating and sharing documents.
 An example of a functional standard developed by ISE mission partners is the Nationwide Suspicious Activity Reporting (SAR) Initiative (NSI).
-The ISE-SAR Functional Standard includes the business rules and formats for exchanging SARs that were agreed to both by operating organizations (frontline law enforcement) and privacy and civil liberties advocacy groups.
+The ISE-SAR Functional Standard includes the business rules and formats for exchanging SARs ratified by operating organizations (frontline law enforcement) and privacy and civil liberties advocacy groups.

 Learn more about the most common information standards:

 A Standards-Based Approach: Identify the benefits of developing a structured, standards-driven approach to information sharing